Altinity/clickhouse-backup/Examples.md

       targetPort: minio
 ```

-Also, you can apply CronJob to run clickouse-backup actions by schedule
+Also, you can apply CronJob to run `clickhouse-backup` actions by schedule
 ```yaml
 apiVersion: batch/v1
 kind: CronJob